* In the event of an emergency related to an unauthorized encampment, please call 911.

 Unauthorized Encampment Locations

-View a map that shows locations where encampments on county owned and private property has been removed.
+View a map that shows locations of encampments on county-owned property and on private property reported through Code Enforcement.

 Unauthorized Encampment Policy on Pierce County Owned Property

 Pierce County owns and operates various properties, including river levees, ponds, road shoulders, parks, and facilities.
 An unauthorized encampment is an unpermitted site that has one or more structures (such as tents or lean-tos) used for habitation located on Pierce County property.

 Pierce County has a policy that addresses the enforcement, removal and storage relating to unauthorized encampments on Pierce County owned property.